8 Common Ways Students Fail a Checkride

 The check ride is the final step before becoming a certificated pilot, and it's a large, stressful step!
 With the never-ending list of details to study and maneuvers to practice, check ride preparation can seem impossible.
 If your instructor signs you off for a check ride, chances are good that you'll pass with flying colors, but mistakes happen, especially when we're nervous.
 Here's a list of common reasons students fail check rides.
 Don't make one of these common mistakes!

-Show up Without the Minimum Training/Hours Logged
+- Showing up Without the Minimum Training/Hours Logged

 One of the most common check ride problems begins with the initial paperwork review.
 Before anything else, the designated examiner must first review your logbook and flight times to ensure that you've met the minimum requirements.
 Make sure you and your instructor go over the specific requirements for the certificate being sought.